vcerovski/binfix/README.md

 `:def` -- Operation (OP) is a definition requiring LHS to has a name and lambda list.

-`:defm` -- OP is a definition requiring LHS to has a name, and method lambda list.
+`:defm` -- OP is a definition requiring LHS to have a name followed by unparenthesized method lambda list.

 `:lhs-lambda` -- OP has lambda list as its LHS.